 This period witnessed the apogee of European power in the late nineteenth- and early twentieth- centuries and its collapse in the world wars, after which Europe experienced significant upheavals in the Cold War.
 Analyzing these conditions and events, including the reordering of the balance of power caused by the rise of the German Empire, overseas colonial expansion, the changes wrought by industrialization, the trauma of the Great War, the worldwide Depression of the 1930s, the Holocaust, and the challenges of the Cold War, is crucial to our understanding of current conditions in Europe as well as the larger world.
-This course will most benefit those students whose focus of study is on European history.
+This course will most benefit the student whose focus of study is on European history.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will complete two Discussions throughout this course.
 The student is required to provide an initial thread in response to the provided topic for each discussion.
 Each initial thread is to be 300 words in length and demonstrate course-related knowledge.
 In addition to the initial thread, the student is required to reply to two other classmates’ threads.
 Each reply should be 150 words.
 Each thread must include at least 2 scholarly citations in Turabian format.